 NOTICE TO ALL MEMBERS OF THE MOTOR TRADE ASSOCIATION OF SOUTH AUSTRALIA INCORPORATED OF AN EXTRAORDINARY GENERAL MEETING

 The Motor Trade Association of South Australia (Association) has recently undertaken a comprehensive review of its Constitution with a view to make changes which will place the Association in a more contemporary position regarding it governance practices.
+On Tuesday 19th November 2019 members took a ballet for the proposed changes and voted to endorse them.

 The Board Working Committee and Board of Management of the Association have been deeply involved in this process of review and amendment since the project's commencement in 2017.